Chapter 02 A for a trusted, responsible and inclusive cloud

 This era of rapid technology-driven change raises complex challenges and difficult contradictions.

-The potential for cloud computing to drive economic progress, to open the door to new ways for people to connect and create community, to expand access to education and healthcare, and to provide new solutions to a wide range of difficult social issues is clear to almost everyone.
+The potential for cloud computing to drive economic progress, to open the door to new ways for people to connect, to expand access to education and healthcare, and to provide new solutions to a wide range of difficult social issues is clear to almost everyone.
 But so are the risks and uncertainties.

-What follows is a set of policy considerations and recommendations that offers a framework for implementing a new generation of laws designed specifically to capture the benefits of cloud computing while managing the challenges.
-Developed in consultation with legal experts, policymakers, industry organizations, community leaders, business users, and individuals, these policy considerations are organized to reflect the underlying principles that will be essential to creating a cloud for global good — trust, responsibility, and inclusion.
+What follows is a set of policy considerations and recommendations that offers a framework for implementing a new generation of laws, designed specifically to capture the benefits of a new wave of technologies based on cloud computing.
+As well as helping countries realize the upsides of this technology, they are also designed to help manage the challenges.
+Developed in consultation with legal experts, policymakers, industry organizations, community leaders, business users and individuals, these policy considerations are organized to reflect the underlying principles that will be essential to creating a cloud for global good — trust, responsibility and inclusion.

-In the trusted cloud section, you will find policy recommendations that focus on privacy, national sovereignty, and public safety.
-The policy recommendations in the responsible cloud section center on environmental sustainability, human rights, protecting people from the dangers of online exploitation and fraud, and artificial intelligence.
+In the trusted cloud section, you will find policy recommendations that focus on privacy, national sovereignty and public safety.
+The policy recommendations in the responsible cloud section center on environmental sustainability, human rights, protecting people from the dangers of online exploitation and fraud, and AI.
 Policy recommendations in the inclusive cloud section include education and skills training, accessibility, affordability, and support for small businesses.

 And although we believe that a new generation of laws and policies is essential given the revolutionary impact of the transformation that is underway, we also recognize that policy change takes time and often lags behind the pace of technology.
 We believe the technology companies that are driving these changes have an important role to play in helping policymakers anticipate the challenges that lie ahead.